What to See and Where to Begin?

-Still in close proximity to Moscow, and an easy addition to any trip to the city, is the tour of the Golden Rings.
-These are a group of medieval cities located to the Northeast of Moscow.
-Situated in the countryside, you immediately get a feeling for a different side of Russia that neither Moscow nor St. Petersburg are able to provide.
+Still in close proximity to Moscow, and an easy addition to any trip to the city, is the tour of the Golden Ring, a group of medieval cities located to the Northeast of Moscow.
 The ancient architecture sends you back to a time of Russian princes and knights which evokes truly unforgettable experiences.

 Moving away from cities, if incredible landscapes are what you want then you may need to travel further afield.
 One possibility is to travel along the Neva River on a river cruise, stopping off at some of the smaller, less-known cities, but at the same time getting the chance to see the country from a different perspective.